 Acknowledgements.
-This work was supported by the Joint UK BEIS/Defra Met Office Hadley Centre Climate Programme (GA01101).
+This work was supported by the Joint UK DECC/Defra Met Office Hadley Centre Climate Programme (GA01101).
 DM was supported on secondment to Exeter University by the Met Office Academic Partnership (MOAP) for part of the work.
-JW was supported by funding from Statoil ASA, Norway.
-RB is a member of the editorial board of Earth System Dynamics.

 The works published in this journal are distributed under the Creative Commons Attribution 3.0 License.
 This licence does not affect the Crown copyright work, which is re-usable under the Open Government Licence (OGL).
 The Creative Commons Attribution 3.0 License and the OGL are interoperable and do not conflict with, reduce or limit each other. ©Crown copyright 2016